 For example, one cup (67 grams) of raw kale packs 684% of the Daily Value (DV) for vitamin K, 206% of the DV for vitamin A and 134% of the DV for vitamin C (2).

-It also contains antioxidants such as lutein, carotenoids and beta-carotene, which prevent diseases caused by oxidative stress (3).
+It also contains antioxidants such as lutein and beta-carotene, which reduce the risk of diseases caused by oxidative stress (

 Microgreens are immature greens produced from the seeds of vegetables and herbs.
 They typically measure 1–3 inches (2.5–7.5 cm).